The purpose of this study is to use a program called Regulating Together (RT), a remote,

 If lack of a device or internet

-be connected to a TSC Clinic social worker to link them to existing government and
+will be connected to a TSC Clinic social worker to link them to existing government

-charity programs specifically addressing this disparity in underserved communities and
+and charity programs specifically addressing this disparity in underserved

 - Participants must also be willing to participate in treatment sessions and have